Ewald Hering

-Karl Ewald Konstantin Hering (5 August 1834 – 26 January 1918) was a German physiologist who did much research into color vision, binocular perception and eye movements.
+Karl Ewald Konstantin Hering (5 August 1834 – 26 January 1918) was a German physiologist who did much research in color vision, binocular perception, eye movements, and hyperacuity.
 He proposed opponent color theory in 1892.

 Born in Alt-Gersdorf, Kingdom of Saxony, Hering studied at the University of Leipzig and became the first rector of the German Charles-Ferdinand University in Prague.

 Biography

 Early years

-Hering was born in Altgersdorf in Saxony, Germany.
+Hering was born in Alt-Gersdorf in Saxony, Germany.
 He probably grew up in a poor family, son of a Lutheran pastor.
 Hering attended gymnasium in Zittau and entered the university of Leipzig in 1853.
 There he studied philosophy, zoology and medicine.
 He completed an M.D. degree in 1860.

 It is somewhat unclear how Hering trained to do research.
 At the time Johannes Peter Müller was perhaps the most famous physiologist in Germany.
 Hering seems to have applied for studying under his direction but was rejected, which might have contributed to his animosity towards Hermann von Helmholtz, Müller's protégé.
 However, in Leipzig, E. H. Weber and G. T. Fechner were conducting groundbreaking studies founding what would become the field of psychophysics.
 Although there is no evidence that Hering ever studied under their direction, in his later years he proudly acknowledged himself a "student of Fechner".

 After graduating, Hering practiced as a physician in Leipzig.
 Despite having little time to do research and having even scarcer financial resources, he turned to binocular vision (using both eyes together) and the problem of the horopter (the points in space that project on anatomically identical points on the two retinas).
 There, he surprised the scientific community when he published, as a completely unknown scientist, his own mathematical derivation of the horopter independently from Hermann von Helmholtz, who was by then considered one of the best German scientists and mathematicians.
 Hering went as far as ridiculing Helmholtz's (unimportant) mathematical errors in his derivation of the horopter.